ChrisCalderon/rpctools/README.md

 `HTTPRPCClient` will do the same; if called without an argument, it will try to connect to `('localhost', 8545)` for RPC.
 You can specify a different address using `('host', port)`.

 Both classes also have a `verbose` argument, which is `False` by default.
 If you set it to `True`, then every JSON RPC and response will be printed out to the terminal.

+## Tests

+Tests are found in the `tests` directory.
+To run the tests, you should install pytest, either to your system or a virtualenv, and then run `py.test tests` in a terminal, inside whatever folder you cloned/extracted this repo to.